 Note: Based on FTC and DOJ Annual Reports and Congressional Budget Justification Summary

-The budget limitations resulted in a dramatic reduction of staffing.
-Data compiled by Paul Pautler indicates that from 1940 to 1980 each FTC full-time employee (FTE) was responsible for overseeing approximately 3 to 4 Billion of USD real GDP.
-By 1990, this number was almost one FTC FTE for USD 9 Billion.
-By 2013 it had risen to USD 12 Billion.
+The budget limitations resulted in a dramatic reduction of staff.
+Data compiled by Paul Pautler indicates that from 1940 to 1980 each FTC full-time employee (FTE) was responsible for overseeing approximately 3 to 4 billion of USD real GDP.
+By 1990, this number was almost one FTC FTE for $9 billion.
+By 2013 it had risen to $12 billion.

 Some have raised the possibility that this cut in staff was the result of the rise of computers and the layoff of redundant staff.
 Yet publicly available data shows how this substitution process only accounts for part of the story.
 Most cuts take place in the early 1980’s, before the widespread availability of computing power.
-Pautler describes how the FTC Bureau of Economics lost approximately 115 FTEs in the 1980’s, half of which were attributed to the decision to cut down the agency’s economic research department—in particular its independent data collection activities for sector-wide studies.
-While Pautler also documents that the decrease in supporting staff its partially associated to increases in computing power, he stresses how a major reason was the reassignment of FTC obligations and budget cuts.
+Pautler describes how the FTC’s Bureau of Economics lost approximately 115 FTEs in the 1980s, half of which were attributed to the decision to cut down the agency’s economic research department—in particular its independent data collection activities for sector-wide studies.
+While Pautler also documents that the decrease in supporting staff is partially associated with increases in computing power, he stresses how the reassignment of FTC obligations and budget cuts played a more significant role.
 Interestingly, he also stresses how the FTC Bureau of Economics was understaffed (also in relation to supporting staff), given that by 1992 it had less Research Assistants than even the least RA-intensive private economics consulting firm.
-Surprisingly, the steep cuts in the economics division come exactly when scholars and Courts are requiring increased economics sophistication from antitrust enforcers.
-With fewer employees, the remaining personnel had to be almost all allocated to the increasing workload of economics analysis in merger review and litigation support
+Surprisingly, the steep cuts in the economics division come exactly when scholars and courts are requiring increased economic sophistication from antitrust enforcers.
+With fewer employees, the remaining personnel had to be almost all allocated to the increasing workload of economics analysis in merger review and litigation support.

-Figure VI below depicts the drop in FTC FTE staff separating the antitrust and consumer protection mission.
-As can be seen, the drops not only impact the antitrust division at a steeper rate than its consumer protection counterpart, but they mostly take place at the beginning of the 1980’s, before the expansion in computing power.
-It is hard to look at this data and claim that it simply represents the FTC with the same enforcement capacity even if with less personnel (as a view of substitution of clerks by computers would imply).
+Figure VI below depicts the drop in FTC FTE staff separating the antitrust and consumer protection missions.
+As can be seen, the drop not only impacts the antitrust division at a steeper rate than its consumer protection counterpart, but it mostly occurs at the beginning of the 1980s, before the expansion in computing power.
+It is hard to look at this data and claim that it simply represents the FTC with the same enforcement capacity despite fewer personnel (as the view of substitution of clerks by computers would imply).

 Figure VI: FTC’s Mission FTEs between antitrust and consumer protection – 1975 to present